 Dasol Kim, piano

-He graduated from the Hannover Music School in Germany, where he studied with Arie Vardi and Gerald Fauth.
-His debut CD, “Dasol Kim Plays Schumann,” was released in May 2015 on the Universal Music Korea label.
+Mr. Kim is a graduate of the Hannover Music School in Germany, where he studied with Arie Vardi and Gerald Fauth.
+Universal Music’s Korea label issued his acclaimed debut CD: “Dasol Kim Plays Schumann.”